New York Traffic Ticket and Traffic Convictions Guide

 Points and Traffic Convictions

 The point values assigned to traffic tickets are based on the severity of the violation.
 Some minor moving violations are only assessed 2 points.
 Most common traffic tickets, like running a red light or improper cell phone use, will cost you 3 points, while major crimes like speeding 40+ MPH over the speed limit can cost you a whopping 11 points.
-These points remain on your record for 18 months, unless you take a New York defensive driving course.
+These points remain on your record for 18 months.
+Aside from fighting your violation to have it dismissed by a judge, there is one more way to keep New York traffic tickets from negatively affecting your driving record.
+Defensive driving courses are offered to New York drivers who qualify.

 The number of points on your record during an 18-month period is added together by the DMV computer.
 Points earned in another state are not included, but if your New York point total reaches 11 within that time period, your license will be suspended.
 In addition, it’s worth noting that points are not the only cause of a license suspension.
 You could lose your driving privileges if you are convicted of 3 speeding tickets within an 18-month period.